-The border between intimate memory and historical revelation is explored in this wide-ranging collection, which features original contributions from leading figures in the life writing field from Australia, Canada, Europe, UK, and the USA.
+The border between intimate memory and historical revelation is explored in this wide-ranging collection, which features original contributions from leading figures in the life-writing field from Australia, Canada, Europe, the UK, and the USA.

 Introduction: Thresholds of the Private Paul Longley Arthur and Leena Kurvet-Käosaar

 1. Family Memoir and Self-Discovery Jeremy D. Popkin

 2. Voices in Movement: Feminist Family Stories in Oral History and Sound Art Margaretta Jolly

 3. The Epistolary Dynamics of Sisterhood Across the Iron Curtain Leena Kurvet-Käosaar

 4. The Odyssey Quilts: Narrative Artworks of Childhood, War and Migration Nonja Peters